 4. What can I change about my job?

 My job was not panning out the way I wanted.
 I was so disappointed.
 I even turned to my coworkers and asked them for help.
 They all seemed fine, so what was I doing wrong?
-There was a couple of things that were not going well.
+There were a couple of things that were not going well.
 First of all, why couldn’t I wrap my brain around managing my time efficiently?
 I tried so many time management skills and nothing worked for me.
 Okay, it may have worked for a couple of weeks, but then I got back into the same routine and I was back where I started.
-Frustrated, overwhelmed and sleep deprived.
+Frustrated, overwhelmed and sleep-deprived.

 Secondly, why did I need people to tell me that I was doing a good job?
 Why did I need so badly for them to praise my efforts?
 I couldn’t get past that I felt unappreciated.
 I don’t think it helped that I worked in a virtual environment where I couldn’t communicate face to face with my co-workers or clients.
 It seemed to make my anxiety worse.